koenrane/KR-new-site/content/Essays/Many arguments for AI x-risk are wrong.md

    1. For example, “future AIs will probably have deceptively misaligned goals from training” is supposed to be supported by arguments like “training selects for goal-optimizers because they efficiently minimize loss.”
 This argument is so weak/vague/intuitive, I doubt it’s more than a single bit of evidence for the claim.
    2. I think if you try to use this kind of argument to reason about generalization, _today_, you’re going to do a pretty poor job.
 3. Using analogical reasoning [without justifying why the processes share the relevant causal mechanisms](https://www.lesswrong.com/posts/HmQGHGCnvmpCNDBjc/current-ais-provide-nearly-no-data-relevant-to-agi-alignment?commentId=rxdFyej4jba2LwH7z).
-   1. For example, “ML training is like evolution” or “future direct-reward-optimization reward hacking is like that OpenAI boat example today.”
+   1. For example, “ML training is like evolution” or “future direct-reward-optimization reward hacking is like that [OpenAI boat example](https://openai.com/research/faulty-reward-functions).”
-   2. The probable cause of [the boat example](https://deepmindsafetyresearch.medium.com/specification-gaming-the-flip-side-of-ai-ingenuity-c85bdb0deeb4) (“we directly reinforced the boat for running in circles”) is _not_ the same as the speculated cause of certain kinds of future reward hacking (“misgeneralization”).
+   2. The probable cause of the boat example (“we directly reinforced the boat for running in circles”) is _not_ the same as the speculated cause of certain kinds of future reward hacking (“misgeneralization”).
 	   1. That is, suppose you’re worried about a future AI autonomously optimizing its own numerical reward signal.
 You probably aren’t worried because the AI was _directly historically reinforced for doing so_ (like in the boat example)—You’re probably worried because the AI decided to optimize the reward on its own (“misgeneralization”).
    3. In general: You can’t just put suggestive-looking gloss on one empirical phenomenon, call it the same name as a second thing, and then draw strong conclusions about the second thing!